cirocosta/dagger-notes/README.md

 ```

-ps.: interestingly, because our `DAGGER_RUNNER_HOST` env var indicates a
+interestingly, because our `DAGGER_RUNNER_HOST` env var indicates a container
-container (`docker-container://dagger-engine.dev`), when `dagger session` is
+(`docker-container://dagger-engine.dev`), when `dagger session` is creating a
-creating a buildkit client it is able to connect to a buildkit inside the
+buildkit client it is able to connect to a buildkit inside the docker container
-docker container using `docker exec -i ... buildctl dial-stdio`, which is
+using `docker exec -i ... buildctl dial-stdio`, which is essentially providing
-essentially providing a stdio-based proxy to connecting to the daemon.
+a stdio-based proxy to connecting to the daemon.

 so ... soo .... sooo .... `dagger-engine` is actually a "fork" of `buildkit`,
 and `dagger session` is where all the magic of graphql etc takes place? i'm